 Darkness loomed over the continent of Eniac.

-It was late at night; this was clear from the hundreds of tiny lights that sparkled in the black sky above.
+It was late at night; this was clear from the hundreds of tiny lights that sparkled in the ebony sky above.
 These stars gradually circled around the Digital World, acting as distant beacons that promised light in spite of the forbidding abyss.
 Two moons rested in opposite ends of the sky.
 The smaller one was a crescent, while the larger moon was full.
 The pair of satellites reflected dim, ivory light from the hidden sun.

 The castle stood in the middle of an ocean of lush, green grassland.
 Wind swept through the clumps of long grass, creating waves of wind that could be seen from the fortress' immaculate ramparts.
 There were eight tall, cylindrical guard towers at each corner of the castle wall.
 The towers were topped with open, flat, walled roofs for sentries to keep guard from, giving them a fortuitous vantage point.
 Slightly taller than these were three free-standing watch towers that formed a triangle around the main citadel of the castle, with two towers at the front and one at the back.